anaswahid/PowerBI-Sells-/README.md

-# PowerBI-Sells-
+# PowerBI-Sales Report-
-In this project, I have created a report for sells team.
+In this project, I have created a report for sales team.